rromeo/MathXK/README.md

 The statistical distributions remain to be done.

 ### What's New?
 * v0.6.0 targets netstandard 2.0 (instead of netstandard 1.1).
-Makes it easier to work with the full .NET Framework.
+ValueTuple is no longer a dependency.

 # Requirements
 **Using the library (binaries) requires one of the following:**